Primary tabs

 Thesis / Dissertation

-The thesis topic is normally proposed by the student and then decided between the student and the supervisor, and assistance is provided on elements of methodology and analysis, as well as with the written presentation.
+The assessment includes an oral examination (viva) on the thesis and on the general field of knowledge within which it falls.
 The thesis must satisfy the examiners that the candidate can design and carry out investigations, assess and interpret the results obtained, and place the work in the wider perspective of the subject.
+The thesis and examination form the sole assessment for the degree.

 Other